-Microservices became a very popular topic in over the last couple of years1.
+Microservices became a very popular topic over the last couple of years.
 'Microservice madness' goes something like this:

 There are many cases where great efforts have been made to adopt microservice patterns without necessarily understanding how the costs and benefits will apply to the specifics of the problem at hand.

 I'm going to describe in detail what microservices are, why the pattern is so appealing, and also some of the key challenges that they present.

 I'll finish with a set of simple questions might be valuable to ask yourself when you are considering whether microservices are the right pattern for you.
 The questions are at the end of the article.

 What are microservices, and why are they so popular?

 Let's start with the basics.
 Here is how a hypothetical video sharing platform might be implemented, first in the form of a monolith (single large unit) and then in the form of microservices:

 The difference between the two systems is that the first is a single large unit; a monolith.
 The second is a set of small, specific services.
 Each service has a specific role.